Southeastern Conference (MHSAA): History

 Ypsilanti had changed their name from Braves to Phoenix in 2010, after phasing out Native American mascots since the 1990s.
 The school district consolidated with Ypsilanti Willow Run in 2013, resulting in not only another mascot change (Grizzlies), but a color change from Purple and Gold to Black and Gold.
 Pinckney rejoined the conference in 2017 after leaving the Kensington Lakes Activities Association, while Jackson joined in 2018 coming from the Capital Area Activities Conference.
 Both schools were put into the White division; however, this has left an imbalance in the number of schools in each division.
 In 2020 Ypsi moved to the red division.
 In 2021 Ypsi moved back to the white, and Dexter and Lincoln moved to the red.
 This has left another imbalance in the divisions, this time with the red having 2 more members than the white.

 The 2025-2026 school year will see the conference return to balanced divisions with Lincoln moving from the SEC Red to the SEC White division.

-The 2026-2027 school year is expected to see additional changes as Monroe is expected, but not confirmed to be leaving the conference.
-There are additional rumors of other schools potentially joining the conference but those schools have not released anything definitive.
+The 2027-2028 school year will see the conference expand to 27 members.
+This includes the addition of Jackson Northwest from the Interstate 8 Athletic Conference, Dearborn Heights Crestwood from the Western Wayne Athletic Conference, and the following schools from the Kensington Lakes Activities Association: Belleville, Brighton, Canton, Dearborn, Dearborn Fordson, Hartland, Howell, Plymouth, Salem, Wayne Memorial, and Westland John Glenn.
+Because of this expansion, the SEC will expand from two to four divisions in 2027-2028 as follows: